dotnet/dotnet-docker/README.md

 * We update supported .NET images within 12 hours of any updates to their base images (e.g. debian:bookworm-slim, windows/nanoserver:ltsc2022, etc.).
 * We re-build all .NET images as part of releasing new versions of .NET including new major/minor versions and servicing.
+* Distroless images such as Ubuntu Chiseled have no base image, and as such will only be updated with .NET releases and CVE fixes as described below.

 ### CVE Update Policy